 Types of Market

-The Provencal market (Marche Provencal) tends to be much larger, with all the fresh produce described above, with the addition of clothing, fabrics (napkins & tablecloths are most popular), ceramics and other local crafts, costume jewellery, leather goods - the list goes on...
+These markets tend to be much larger, with all the fresh produce described above, with the addition of clothing, fabrics (napkins and tablecloths are most popular), ceramics and other local crafts, costume jewellery, leather goods, the list goes on...

 Where & when

-Place Amiral Barnaud in the Old Town on Tuesday and Saturday
+Place Admiral Barnaud, Old Town: Tuesday and Saturday

-Similar to this is the brocante market which also takes place in various locations - vintage and second-hand clothes, shoes, bags and various random items.
+Similar market which also takes place in various locations - vintage and second-hand clothes, shoes, bags and various random items.
 If you like to rummage then this is the market for you...plus you can grab a coffee and do a good bit of people watching!

-Check our Events Calender to find more markets in Antibes.
+Check our Events Calendar to find more markets in Antibes.